Here we are. Day 47. Strangely, it’s exactly like day 46. And 45. And 44.

 This is what these days look like for me:

 Wake up at 7.
 Feed child.
 Clean up.
-Work out.
-Pack snack and get child ready to leave the house so my husband can actually get some work done since he’s the only one with income and I like expensive stuff.
+Exercise.
+Pack snack and get child ready to leave the house so my husband can actually get some work done.
 Take child on a forest walk where he brings one of his stuffies and then makes me talk like said stuffy for 2km.
 Implement quiet time at home which usually consists of me insisting it’s quiet time while he catapults off the couch.
 Do an hour of half-assed home schooling (sorry if his teacher is reading this, I love you, I could never be you).
 Play games, paint, clean up all the paint, why is there so much paint?
 Make dinner.
 Bribe child into eating three bites of it.
 Clean up.
 Clean child.
 Start bed time routine which can go either way depending on his mood and can thus be a half hour or an entire 90 minutes.
 Try to enjoy a couple of hours of “us time” while semi-comatose in front of the TV.
 Go to bed but somehow stay up too late.
 Repeat.

 It’s not like it’s a hard routine, so I’m not whining about it.
+Or at least trying not to.
 It’s just monotonous.
 How do you switch it up when you have nowhere to go and no one to see?
 How do you explain to a four and a half year old that he won’t be going back to school until the fall and still can’t hang out with his buddies?
 How many times can you clean out a closet and scrub a floor?
 Also, how the hell am I spending as much money as I am when I can’t even leave my house?

 So many boring questions!